-- Such as the Australian rule to force Australian ISPs to block the DNS resolution of "thepiratebay.org" - It only pushes determined users to alternate name resolution strategies and ultimately is a comprehensive waste of everyone's time!
+- Such as the Australian rule to force Australian ISPs to block the DNS resolution of "thepiratebay.org" - It only pushes determined users to alternate name resolution strategies and ultimately the DNS "block" is not a block at all.
+It becomes a comprehensive waste of everyone's time!